Shibuya: In popular culture

-It has also appeared in the videogames Chaos;Head, Ghostwire: Tokyo, Hatsune Miku: Colorful Stage!, Persona 5, The World Ends With You, Neo: The World Ends with You, Tokyo Mirage Sessions ♯FE, Reynatis.
+It has also appeared in the video games: 428: Shibuya Scramble, Chaos;Head, Ghostwire: Tokyo, Hatsune Miku: Colorful Stage!, Persona 5, The World Ends With You, Neo: The World Ends with You, Tokyo Mirage Sessions ♯FE, Reynatis and Forza Horizon 6.
 In Kingdom Hearts IV, the city of Quadratum is based on Shibuya, and in Project Gotham Racing, Race Driver: Grid, Colin McRae: Dirt 2, Dirt 3, and Dirt Showdown as race tracks.

 It was mentioned in the 2021 Kanye West song "Life of The Party" with Andre 3000.

+It is mentioned in the 2025 Hayley Williams song "Dream Girl in Shibuya".